 When Germany faced a labor shortage in 1960, Christel Kraemerer, a management consultant, introduced “flextime,” a flexible work system designed to allow mothers and housewives to join the workforce.

-Then in the 1990s, AT&T allowed 32,000 people to work from home to determine if productivity would increase.
+In the 1990s, AT&T allowed 32,000 people to work from home to determine if productivity would increase.
 Today, AT&T saves up to $550 million on overhead costs by eliminating physical offices and is a pioneer for alternative work settings.

-Variations of the hybrid working model
+Types of hybrid working models

 Advantages vs. disadvantages of the hybrid working model